 Atlantic Ave Art Walk, Select group show 472 Atlantic, Brooklyn NY

-Priority Mail, Mail Art Biennial, Ground Floor Gallery, Brooklyn, NY
+Priority Mail, Man Art Biennial, Ground Floor Gallery, Brooklyn, NY

-Ghost in the Machine, prints, Shoestring Studio, Brooklyn, NY
+2018 Ghost in the Machine, print show, Shoestring Studio, Brooklyn NY

-2018 Symbolic Self Portraits, Lifetime Arts, Catalyzing Creativity, HANAC Harmony JVL Innovative Senior Center, Astoria, NY
+2018 Symbolic Self Portraits exhibition, Lifetime Arts, Catalyzing Creativity, HANAC Harmony JVL Innovative Senior Center, Astoria, NY

 Bibliography